Sign Up Free

 Where Crypto Adoption Actually Stands

 Chainalysis's 2025 Global Crypto Adoption Index ranks India first for the third consecutive year, followed by the United States, Pakistan, Vietnam, and Brazil.
 The Asia-Pacific region grew fastest, with a 69% year-over-year increase in on-chain value received.
 Latin America followed at 63%.
-These aren't niche markets experimenting with novelty.
+These are not niche markets experimenting with novelty.
 In many of these countries, crypto serves practical functions: remittances, inflation hedging, access to dollar-denominated assets through stablecoins.

 TRM Labs reported that stablecoin transaction volume hit a record high in 2025, exceeding $4 trillion between January and July alone, an 83% increase over the same period in 2024.
 Stablecoins now represent about 30% of all on-chain crypto volume, and that share is climbing.